Mind Body Connections in the Treatment of Eating Disorders

 Date and Time: Saturday-Sunday, July 25-26, 2020, 9 a.m.- 5:30 p.m.

 Instructor: Sarah Alexander, LCSW

-Degree Applicable credit: This course can be taken for 1 semester hour of Degree Applicable Credit.
+Degree Applicable credit (current students and certificate candidates): This course can be taken for 1 semester hour of Degree Applicable Credit.
 Please contact your advisor for more information.

 About the Instructor

 Sarah Alexander received her Bachelor of Arts degree from the University of Virginia in 1995 with a double major in Psychology and Women’s Studies.
 She began practicing full-time as a therapist in 2001, and received her Master of Social Work degree from Portland State University in 2005.
 She has been been a Licensed Clinical Social Worker (LCSW) in the state of Oregon since 2008, working in community mental health settings for substance abuse, partial hospitalization intensive day-treatment setting for eating disorders, and university counseling centers.
 She has served on the Board for the Columbia River Eating Disorder Network since 2015 and runs a private practice in the Beaverton-area.